devgav/devgav.github.io/projects/project-1.md

   - Javascript
   - Puppeteer
   - Web scraping
-summary: A program created to buy in demand items from the BestBuy website.
+summary: A program created to buy any in demand item from the BestBuy website.
 ---

 <div class="ui small rounded images">